-INTRO DUC' TION SECTI ON 4 - CONTENT OF ANNUAL REPORT a.
-Aud ited Financial Statements for Fiscal Year Ended June 30, 2023 b.
+INTRO DUC TION SECTI ON 4 - CONTENT OF ANNUAL REPORT a. a.
+Audited Financial Statements For Fiscal Year Ended June 30, 2023 b.
 Fina ancial and Operating Data i.
-Principal Amount of Bonds Outstanding as Of August 16, 2023 ii.
-Balance In Each Fund Under the Resolution and the Reserve Requirement as of August 16, 2023 iii.
-Any Changes to The Rates and Method of Apportionment of the Special Taxes3 iv.
-An Update of Table 8 of the Official Statement v.
-The Percentage of the Maximum Special Taxes Levied by the District4 vi.
-The Status of Any Foreclosure Actions Being Pursued by the District4 vii.
-A Statement as to Whether the District Participates in the Teeter Plan and in the Event That the Teeter Plan is Terminated with Respect to the District, a Table Showing the Total Special Taxes That, as of December 31, Remain Unpaid for Each Prior Fiscal Year in Which Special Taxes Were Levied and the Number of Delinquent Parcels in the District viii.
-Any Information Not Already Included Above that the District is Required to File in its Annual Report to the California Debt and Investment Advisory Commission CERTA AIN D ISCLAIMERS5 Exhibit A - A A $B - C$ In Update of Table 8 From the Official Statement, Fiscal Year 2023-2024 and assigned and Actual Special Taxes alifornia Debt and Investment Advisory Commission Yearly Fiscal Report Innual Comprehensive Financial Report
+Principal Amount Of Bonds Outstanding As Of August 16, 2023 ii.
+Balance In Each Fund Under The Resolution And the Reserve Requirement As Of August 16, 2023 and iii.
+Any Changes To The Rate And Method Of Apportionment Of The Special Taxes 2 iv.
+An Update of Table 5 of the Official Statement v.
+The Percentage of the Maximum Special Taxes Levied by the District vi.
+The Status of Any Foreclosure Actions Being Pursued by the District vii.
+A Statement as to Whether the District Participates in the Teeter Plan (as Defined in the Official Statement) and in the Event that the Teeter Plan is Terminated with Respect to the District, a Table Showing the Total Special Taxes Levied and the Total Special Taxes Collected for the Prior Fiscal Year and the Total Special Taxes that, as of December 31, Remain Unpaid for Each Prior Fiscal Year in Which Special Taxes Were Levied and the Number of Delinquent Parcels in the District viii.
+A Statement as to Whether the Teeter Plan Remains in Effect with Regard to the District ix.
+If Special Taxes are Levied on Undeveloped Property, the Amount of Special Taxes Levied on Undeveloped Property and the Amount of Special Taxes Levied on Developed Property (as Such Terms are Defined in the Rate and Method of Apportionment of the Special Taxes) х.
+Any Information Not Already Included Above that the Issuer is Required to File in its Annual Report Pursuant to the Provisions of the Mello-Roos Community Facilities Act of 1982, as Amended, with the California Debt and Investment Advisory Commission

+CERTAIN DISCLAIMERS4 EXHIBIT Exhibit A - An Update of Table 5 From The Official Statement Exhibit B - California Debt and Investment Advisory Commission Yearly Fiscal Report Exhibit C - Annual Comprehensive Financial Report